BEST way to fly

 Here are some of the requirements:

 • You must complete a fingerprint card with your application, at your expense.
-You might find a small town police department to do this at little or no cost, but most members wind up going to the UPS Store on Gunbarrel Road for about $30.
+You might find a small town police department to do this at little or no cost, but most members wind up going to the UPS Store on Gunbarrel Road and they charge about $30.

-• You must complete a paper application and submit this, along with your completed fingerprint card, and $66 payable to Civil Air Patrol.
+• You must complete a paper application and submit this, along with your completed fingerprint card, and a $66 check or money order, payable to Civil Air Patrol.

-• A couple of the squadron members of the membership committee will visit with you, ask and answer questions, and assess your willingness and ability to work well with other members.
+• A couple of the squadron members of the membership committee will visit with you, ask and answer questions, and assess your willingness to learn and serve, and ability to work well with other members.

 • A FBI background check will be completed, which is designed to screen out those with felony convictions including, but not limited to, sex offenses, child abuse, DUIs, dishonesty, and violence.
 These may be the basis for rejection of membership.

 • Once approved, you will be issued a CAP ID card with your member number, and you can access the CAP website where much of our testing and training takes place.
-Then you can order a uniform and wear it in accordance with CAP regulations.
+Then (after week 4), you can order a uniform and wear it in accordance with CAP regulations.

-• We will ask you to complete one on-line course before the first day of class.
-We'll provide you with instructions on how to log in with your new CAP identification number and help you find the course you are going to need to complete before the first class.
+• At our first session, you will need to bring your laptop.
+We'll guide you through loggin in with your new CAP identification number and help you find the course you are going to need to complete before you can proceed with the training process.

-• We will ask you to commit to attend the thirteen consecutive training meetings and participate without distractions.
+• We will ask you to commit to attend the twelve consecutive meetings and participate without distractions.

-• NOTE: We also have CAP members that choose not to be part of the aircrew.
+• NOTE: We also have CAP members that either are unable to fly, or choose not to be part of the aircrew.
 For whatever reason, you do not have to fly to become a valuable member of our emergency services.
 On-the-ground mission based roles include:

 • Mission Staff Assistant (MSA)